 - Cut into slices and serve cold.

-Make ahead tip: You can make this icebox cake the day before you need it because it can set overnight in the refrigerator.
+- Make Ahead Instructions: You can make this icebox cake the day before you need it because it can set overnight in the refrigerator.
 The graham crackers and fruit become a little too mushy by day 3 or 4, so keep that in mind with any leftovers.

 More no-bake recipes ideas right here. 🙂